DedSecInside/TorBot/README.md

 8. Built-in Updater.(Completed)
 9. TorBot GUI (In progress)
 10. Social Media integration.(not Started)
-11. Build visual tree of link relationship that can be quickly viewed or saved to an image file ...(will be updated)
+11. Build visual tree of link relationship that can be quickly viewed or saved to an image file (Completed)

+...(will be updated)

 ## Contribute